 A small portion of this lot may be affected by noise from a distribution transformer located near to the property boundary.
-The building design must ensure that windows of habitable rooms are acoustically treated or not located within <<<distance to be determined using Tables 1 and 2 in this document and advised to Western Power in the application form>>> metres of the lot boundary adjacent to the transformer.
+The building design must ensure that windows of habitable rooms are acoustically treated or not located within <<<di>distance to be determined using Table 1: Separation distances and Table 2: Separation distances and influencing factors in this document and advised to Western Power in the application form>>> metres of the lot boundary adjacent to the transformer.

-3. Dictionary
+4. Dictionary

 Words in the first column of the following table are defined terms and have the corresponding meaning shown in the second column of the table.
+Defined terms appear in this document as capitalised.